Ko-kn3t/OSCP-Cheat-Sheet/README.md

     Check log files of some of the services:
        • http
        • ftp
        • ssh

     Windows Post Exploitation:
-       •  Arp -a
+       •  arp -a
        •  netstat -ano
        •  ipconfig /all
        •  route print